 Why This One Is SO Good

 We kept this Bolognese recipe super classic so it tastes like Nonna has been cooking in your kitchen all day.
 It starts with a soffritto, which is a mixture of finely diced carrots, celery and onion.
 Then of course we add in garlic and herbs.
-A little milk and white wine to the beef before adding tomato paste and crushed tomatoes.
+A little milk, chicken broth and white wine enhances the beef before adding tomato paste and crushed tomatoes.
 Let it all simmer together while the flavors develop.

 The bonus of this recipe is that it can be made a day or two ahead... it just gets more flavorful in the fridge.
 Then reheat when it’s time for dinner.
 I like to make it on a weekend when I have a little extra time and then pop it out for an unexpected Tuesday night dinner treat!